 Manufacturing: Production of goods in large quantities after processing from raw materials to more valuable products is called manufacturing.

 Industry = Manufacturing + Mining + Electricity + much more.

 Share of Industrial Sector in the total GDP of India

-The total Industrial sector has only round 27 percent share in the total GDP of India.
-Over the last two decades, the share of manufacturing sector has stagnated at 17 per cent of GDP – out of a total of 27 per cent for the industry which includes 10 per cent for mining, quarrying, electricity and gas.
+The total Industrial sector has only around 27 percent share in the total GDP of India.
+Over the last two decades, the share of the manufacturing sector has stagnated at 17 per cent of GDP – out of a total of 27 per cent for the industry which includes 10 per cent for mining, quarrying, electricity and gas.

 - Total share of Industrial Sector = 27%

 Steps to boost manufacturing